Sisu Auto: Tram production

-In 1934 SAT started a new line of business despite of the just recently ended great depression: the company started producing trams and the first three units were handed over to the city of Turku in the same year.
+In 1934 SAT started a new line of business despite the just recently ended great depression: the company started producing trams and the first three units were handed over to the city of Turku in the same year.
 This was followed by seven trams delivered in 1938.
 According to some sources, one two-axle tram was delivered to Viipuri in 1939, but this cannot be confirmed from any reliable sources.
 Between 1941 and 1944 total 18 units were built for the city of Helsinki and four motor trams and six wagons were sold to Turku.
 The influence of International Electric Company, AEG and ASEA produced models sold to Helsinki in the 1920s and early 1930s was evident.

 Later the tram production was separated to a new SAT owned company OY Karia AB.

 Military vehicles

-Already the very first production lot of Sisu S-323's included customised lorries for the Finnish Defence Forces.
+Already the very first production lot of Sisu S-323s included customised lorries for the Finnish Defence Forces.
 During the Second World War lorry production was transferred to another company, Yhteissisu, which was set up to produce lorries and buses for the military.
 In 1958 the Defence Forces arranged a thorough test trial comparing lorries of different producers; these tests gave the Sisu K-26, modified from a civil model, a good rating.
 In 1959 SAT introduced Kärppä-Sisu K-35 for military use but 4×2-driven.
 Production of military off-road vehicles started in 1964 when SAT presented KB-45, a new light 4×4 lorry.
 The military vehicle production was moved from Karis to Hämeenlinna when the upgraded A-45 was presented.
 Medium heavy SA-150 and heavy 6×6-driven SA-240 production followed after.
 SA-110 was a light lorry prototype which was only produced six units.
 In 1990 the demining vehicle RA-140 was introduced and they were produced a small series starting from 1994.

 The best known Sisu military vehicle is the armoured personnel carrier Pasi in different variants.
 The production of the first model, XA-180 was started in 1984 after thoroughgoing testing.
-Pasi's have been commonly used in UN peacekeeping missions.
+Pasis have been commonly used in UN peacekeeping missions.
 The last Sisu-produced variant is XA-186, the later models have been produced by Patria when Sisu Defence was sold to the state.
-The last Pasi's were produced in 2005.
+The last Pasis were produced in 2005.

 Sisu Auto introduced a new series of military designated lorries based on Sisu E-series in 1997, using components supplied by Renault.
 This series consisted of 6×6- and 8×8-driven vehicles.
 This led to the re-establishment of Sisu Defence in 2005 as a part of Sisu Auto.
 A notable milestone was a contract of armoured Sisu E13TP 8×8 vehicles to the Lithuanian Armed Forces.
 A series of new light lorries Sisu A2045 was produced in 2009–2010 to replace the aged KB-45 and A-45 models.